 The Series A Warrants do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock for a limited period of time.
 Specifically, each Series A Warrant is exercisable for one share of common stock at an initial cash exercise price of \$ per share or, in lieu of paying the exercise price in cash, holders may elect a cashless exercise whereby the holder would receive a number of shares equal to the Black Scholes Value (as defined herein).
-The Series A Warrants will be exercisable upon the separation of the Units, provided that all Series A Warrants in a given Unit may be exercised for cash at any time commencing 30 days after the Issuance Date.
+The Series A Warrants will be exercisable upon the separation of the Units, provided that the Series A Warrants may be exercised for cash at any time commencing 30 days after the Issuance Date.
 The Series A Warrants will expire on the fifth anniversary of the Issuance Date after which time they would have no further value.
-For additional information, see "Description of Securities - Description of Securities We Are Offering - Series A Warrants Included in the Units Offered Hereby" on page 81 of this prospectus.
-Moreover, following this offering, the market value of the Series A Warrants will be.
+For additional information, see "Description of Securities - Description of Securities We Are Offering - Series A Warrants is uncertain and there can be no assurance what the market value of the Series A Warrants will be.
 There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the Series A Warrants, and consequently, whether it will ever be profitable for holders of the Series A Warrants to exercise the Series A Warrants.